Abdullah-Sajjad026/SocialCircle/Readme.md

-# SocialCirlce
+# SocialCircle

-SocialCirlce is a social networking platform where users can create posts, like and comment on them, and connect with other users.
+SocialCircle is a social networking platform where users can create posts, like and comment on them, and connect with other users.

 ## Getting Started